 Today, this historic neighbourhood is a vibrant community representing proud Chinese culture and urban renewal.
 Home to traditional restaurants and family-owned markets, Chinatown is known for its diverse food scene which includes Asian bakeries, dim sum restaurants, and hip cocktail bars.
 Chinatown annually hosts annual Chinese New Year parades with over 3,000 performers in January/February, drawing thousands of spectators to this cultural event.

-Half Marathon runners travel through 1.5 KM of Chinatown taking in the rich heritage buildings, authentic markets and also pass through the famous Chinatown Gate which was erected for the City’s Golden Jubilee.
-Half Marathoners are sure to be captivated by this short, but distinct section of their 21.1KM journey.
+BMO Vancouver Half Marathon runners travel through 1.5KM of Chinatown, taking in the rich heritage buildings, authentic markets, and passing through the famous Chinatown Millennium Gate, which was built for the city’s Golden Jubilee.
+Though short, Chinatown remains a captivating, distinct section of the 21.1KM journey.

 Dr. Sun Yat-Sen Classical Chinese Garden

 The first Chinese garden built outside of China, the Dr. Sun Yat-Sen Garden employs philosophical principles of Feng shui and Taoism, and is an authentic representation of the Chinese Ming Dynasty era.
 A cultural gem in the city, the gardens offer covered walkways and beautiful pavilions and feature a jade green pond, koi fish, and a collection of 150-year old trees imported from China.
 Entry is free to the Dr. Sun Yat-Sen Park, but a small admission fee is required to visit the Dr. Sun Yat-Sen Classical Chinese Garden.
 Learn more >